 Sometimes, we’re self-destructing because a deeper emotion (such as anger, grief, or passion) isn’t being expressed.
 Just think of a kettle: the more it boils, the more steam is released.
 But if that kettle could not release that steam, it would eventually explode!
 The same thing applies to you: you need a pressure valve to channel your pent-up emotions.
 When you don’t channel those buried emotions in a healthy way, they come out in self-destructive behaviors.
 So find something you enjoy doing that requires intense mental or physical effort.
 Examples include boxing, running, singing, dancing, creating art, or plain old screaming and crying (doing this privately is a good idea).
 One unconventional form of catharsis is called dynamic meditation.

 4. Focus on self-love and self-care

 Self-love is a basic attitude of kindness toward yourself: it is the practice of taking care of your emotional needs.
 Self-care is generally more oriented towards your body: it involves eating properly, getting enough sleep, drinking adequate water, wearing comfortable clothing, staying healthy, etc. Both self-love and self-care go beautifully hand-in-hand as allies against self-destruction.
-Here are two amazing guides you can read on learning how to love yourself and practicing self-care.
+Here are two amazing guides you can read on learning to love yourself and practice self-care.